nakkyung0/nakkyung0.github.io/_posts/2026-05-29-REvilCrop-writeup.md

 * **Answer:** `C:\Users\John Coleman\AppData\Local\Temp\hk8.bmp`

 ### Q10: The attacker left a note for the user on the Desktop; provide the name of the note with the extension.
 Checking the file system artifacts dropped onto the victim's Desktop reveals a text file template matching the encryption extension format.

 ![favorites](/assets/img/TryHackMe/REvilCorp/note.png)

 * **Answer:** `t48s39la-readme.txt`

 ### Q11: The attacker created a folder "Links for United States" under C:\Users\John Coleman\Favorites\ and left a file there.
 Provide the name of the file.
 Browsing further through the user's profile configuration path under `Favorites\Links for United States` confirms another file targeted and altered by the payload.

 ![bytes](/assets/img/TryHackMe/REvilCorp/favorites.png)

 * **Answer:** `GobiernoUSA.gov.url.t48s39la`

-### Q12: There is a hidden file dropped by the attacker under C:\Users\John Coleman\Desktop\.
-Provide the full name of the file including the extension and the size of it in bytes.
+### Q12: There is a hidden file that was created on the user's Desktop that has 0 bytes.
+Provide the name of the hidden file.
 By checking the **File System** tree under John Coleman's Desktop, we can find a zero-byte tracking/lock artifact deployed during the execution workflow.

 ![decryptor](/assets/img/TryHackMe/REvilCorp/bytes.png)

 * **Answer:** `d60df740.lock (0 Bytes)`

-### Q13: What is the MD5 hash of the decryptor executable placed on the Desktop?
+### Q13: The user downloaded a decryptor hoping to decrypt all the files, but he failed.
+Provide the MD5 hash of the decryptor file.
 The actor dropped a dedicated decryptor stub directly onto the Desktop (`d.e.c.r.y.p.tor.exe`) to allow victims to test or apply keys after paying.
 Selecting this file reveals its MD5 value.

 ![decryptor](/assets/img/TryHackMe/REvilCorp/decryptor.png)

 * **Answer:** `f617af8c0d276682fdf528bb3e72560b`

-### Q14: What is the full URL to the decryptor website that the attacker requested the user to visit?
+### Q14: In the ransomware note, the attacker provided a URL that is accessible through the normal browser in order to decrypt one of the encrypted files for free.
+The user attempted to visit it.
+Provide the full URL path.
 Reviewing the **Browser URL History** and filtering for keywords related to the recovery process flags the external Tor gateway URL left by the binary's network or interaction routine.

 ![decrypturl](/assets/img/TryHackMe/REvilCorp/decrypturl.png)

 * **Answer:** `http://decryptor.top/644E7C8EFA02FBB7`

-### Q15: What are the other two names known for the REvil ransomware group according to MITRE ATT&CK?
+### Q15: What are some three names associated with the malware which infected this host?
 Cross-referencing the threat profile on the official MITRE ATT&CK portal details the structural and historical naming overlaps for this specific Ransomware-as-a-Service (RaaS) entity.

 ![names](/assets/img/TryHackMe/REvilCorp/names.png)